The Ultimate Man-Pad: Living the Dream in Ireland

 My bathroom area would be lined with emerald-green subway tiles (how very Irish), and be a jumble of exposed copper pipes, steampunk taps and a large, metal shower-head over a Victorian claw-foot bath tub.
 To finish it off would be an antique Thomas Crapper toilet, with a high-mounted cistern and a shiny copper down-pipe, along with a cast-iron toilet-roll holder.

 The kitchen would be similarly utilitarian, with wooden worktops, white subways tiles with black grouting, open cabinets stuffed with Kilner jars, copper Dualit kitchen appliances, and a deep ceramic butler sink with a pull-down rinsing hose, which would ideally be for show, since a dishwasher is a lifesaver and a must-have in my ideal home.
+If you're looking for ways to improve your kitchen, check out worktops near you.

 I'd want to have lots guests over, so a spare bedroom or two would be nice, along with some partition walls to separate bathroom and sleeping areas.
 Also a long, French industrial kitchen/dining-room table to gather friends around for equally long dinners.